Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 \item[2.]
-To obtain improvements for larger $k$, we combine the refined UITP with the LP-based technique used in~\cite{uncvrp} to get the LP-UITP algorithm.
-By making a trade-off between two Hamiltonian cycles with LP-UITP\footnote{For the unsplittable case, we just consider the trade-off among two algorithms, instead of three for the splittable case.
-The reason is that the third algorithm based on cycle packing is useless for this case.}, we obtain a ratio of $\alpha+1+\ln2-2\alpha/k-\Theta(1/k)$, improving the previous ratio $\alpha+1+\ln2-2\alpha/k-\epsilon'$~\cite{uncvrp} for small $k$ (Section~\ref{Sec-Split-Initial}).
-Under $\alpha=3/2$, the precise ratio is presented in Theorem~\ref{res-intitial-unsplit}, and some numerical values for concrete $k$ are shown in Table~\ref{res-2} (the lines for Sec.~\ref{Sec-Split-Initial}).
-Note that for better metric TSP ratio $\alpha$, we will get better results.
+To achieve improvements for larger $k$, we combine the refined UITP with the LP-based technique from~\cite{uncvrp} to obtain the LP-UITP algorithm.
+By making a trade-off between two Hamiltonian cycles using LP-UITP\footnote{For the unsplittable case, we focus on the trade-off between two algorithms instead of three, as the third algorithm based on cycle cover is not applicable here.}, we obtain an approximation ratio of $\alpha+1+\ln2-\frac{2\alpha}{k}-\Theta(\frac{1}{k})$, improving the previous approximation ratio of $\alpha+1+\ln2-\frac{2\alpha}{k}-\varepsilon'$~\cite{uncvrp} for small $k$ (Section~\ref{Sec-Split-Initial}).
+Under $\alpha=\frac{3}{2}$, the precise approximation ratio is presented in Theorem~\ref{res-intitial-unsplit}, and some numerical values for specific $k$ are shown in Table~\ref{res-2} (the lines for Section~\ref{Sec-Split-Initial}).
+Note that $\alpha$ is smaller, we obtain better results.

 \item[3.]
-Based on the refined two lower bounds (provided in Section~\ref{sec-split-final}) and using deep analysis on the LP-UITP algorithm, we get a ratio of $5/2+\ln2-\Theta(\sqrt{1/k})$, improving the previous ratio $5/2+\ln2+\ln(1-1.005/3000)-3/k$ in~\cite{uncvrp} for any $k\leq 1.7\times10^7$ (Section~\ref{Sec-Unsplit-Final}).
-Our precise ratio is presented in Theorem~\ref{res-unsplit}, and some numerical values for concrete $k$ are shown in Table~\ref{res-2} (the lines for Sec.~\ref{Sec-Unsplit-Final}).
-For unsplittable 5-CVRP, we also further improve the ratio to 2.157 by refining the analysis (Section~\ref{Sec-Unsplit-5}). \end{enumerate}
+Based on the refined two lower bounds (provided in Section~\ref{sec-split-final}) and using a deep analysis on LP-UITP, we achieve an approximation ratio of $\frac{5}{2}+\ln2-\Theta(\frac{1}{\sqrt{k}})$, improving the previous approximation ratio of $\frac{5}{2}+\ln2+\ln(1-\frac{1.005}{3000})-\frac{3}{k}$ in~\cite{uncvrp} for any $k\leq 1.7\times10^7$ (Section~\ref{Sec-Unsplit-Final}).
+Our precise approximation ratio is presented in Theorem~\ref{res-unsplit}, and some numerical values for specific $k$ are shown in Table~\ref{res-2} (the lines for Section~\ref{Sec-Unsplit-Final}).
+Additionally, for unsplittable 5-CVRP, we further refine the analysis to improve the approximation ratio to 2.157 (Section~\ref{Sec-Unsplit-5}). \end{enumerate}